 With regard to the potential of Jersey divorce reform, the Commissioners propose the following:

 - That the current inability to petition for divorce within 3 years of marriage or civil partnership be abolished and that there should be no restriction on issuing a petition for divorce at any time after marriage.

 - “No fault” divorce should be introduced.

 - That the procedure in relation to financial claims be simplified in order to limit the types of questions that can be raised in questionnaires.
-The Commissioners propose that this could be achieved by adopting a procedure which is already in place in England and Wales whereby the judge determines which questions may be put to the other side.
-This would then limit the questions and replies making the disclosure process more efficient and focussed.
+The Commissioners propose that this could be achieved by adopting a procedure which is already in place in England and Wales, whereby the Judge determines which questions may be put to the other side.
+This would then limit the questions and replies, making the disclosure process more efficient and focused.

 Our divorce lawyers are focused on providing you with expert advice with a truly personal service.

 We advise on all aspects of family law: whether it be advice on divorce, dissolution of a partnership or financial settlements we can assist.

 Our clients are pleased with our service and fees; we are confident you will be too.